Fire TV Stick apps that aren’t available on Amazon need to be sideloaded or installed from a third-party source.

 Install Apps via Apps2Fire

 Install Apps2Fire on your phone.
-Also, install all of the apps you want to transfer to your Fire Stick, if you don’t already have them on your phone.
+While you’re at it, install all the apps you want to transfer to your Fire Stick, if you don’t already have them on your phone.

 Once the upload reaches 100 percent, there will be a delay of another few seconds while the app automatically installs.
 When it’s finished, you’ll be alerted both on your phone and your TV.